Premarital counseling is not just for couples in severe distress.

 3. Work on Conflict Resolution

 Relationship issues that are present before marriage won’t just disappear the day after the wedding.
-Premarital counseling is essential if you’re fighting has been bad, or there are emotional wounds in the relationship.
+Premarital counseling is essential if your fighting has been bad, or there are emotional wounds in the relationship.
 Therapy is a safe place where you can open up about conflicts and learn to communicate in a non-attacking way.
 Your counselor may even see some issues that you were blind to.
 Don’t feel bad about this, but take the counselor’s advice seriously and use it to build better communication and conflict resolution.

 About Jennine Estes, MFT